 Katherine was named one of Top 50 SaaS CEOs in 2018, and 2019.
 In addition, she was been named one of the top women entrepreneurs in cloud computing, ranked among the top 3 CEOs in Boston, MA, recognized as one of the most influential women in BPM industry, and listed as one of the 5 coolest Business Process Management CEO’s of 2018 by Solutions Review.

-Bpm’online is a global business software company leading in the space of business process automation and CRM.
+Creatio is a global software company providing a leading low-code platform for process management and CRM.
 The company has been highly recognized as a market leader by key industry analysts.
-Its intelligent platform accelerates sales, marketing, service and operations for thousands of customers and hundreds of partners worldwide.
+Its intelligent products accelerate sales, marketing, service and operations for mid-size and large enterprises.
+Together with hundreds of partners Creatio operates in 110 countries worldwide.